Pronicio/Pronicio/README.md

 ### Hi, I'm Pronicio 👋

-I am a student who lives in France 🇫🇷 !
+I am a student who lives in France 🥖 !
-My passion is coding and I plan to make it my job.<br>
+My passion is coding and I plan to make it my job.
+I also play the guitar :guitar: to enhance my day.<br>

 I am mainly on the web side of the code.
 I like the backend as much as the frontend.
 🔭 I’m currently working on **several secret projects** !